luisherranz/deepsignal/README.md

 ### Passing a signal to a child component

-This works fine, but `Parent` will render each time `state.counter` changes.
+This also works fine, but `Parent` will render each time `state.counter` changes.

 ```js
 const state = deepSignal({ counter: 0 });